Dynatrace-Adam-Gardner/keptn-quality-gate-files/README.md

 ```

 ### Evaluation Not Yet Completed
-When the evaluation isn't yet ready, you;ll see this:
+When the evaluation isn't yet ready, you'll see this:
 ```
 Starting to get evaluation-done event
 Get evaluation-done event was unsuccessful